DDoS/Golite/doc/milestone3.md

 # Milestone 3

-## Implementation
+## Motivation

 We have chosen to implement Milestone 4 using low-level code, specifically, LLVM-IR.
 More specifically, we plan to first convert Golite to a simpler IR and thereby convert this IR to a LLVM IR representation, specifically using the LLVM C API.
-We plan to use LLVM because of the several advantages it offers over other approaches.
-Firstly, LLVM libraries are designed to facilitate re-usability and extendibility with LLVM supporting several languages including C and C++.
-Secondly, LLVM IR enables a clean seperation of the compiler frontend and backend.
-This enables easy swap of a new frontend/backend due to the same LLVM intermediate representation.E.g., with this independent IR, a C-language front-end can be reused regardless of the targeted object code.
-Similarly, another back-end could be reused similarly with another programming language enabling implementation of a compiler pipeline architecture.
-Also, LLVM IR supports different features for different languages.
-It is also possible to create new optimization passes with minimal code changes to existing cose.
-Finally, LLVM IR is comparitively easy to work with and due to its popularity is well documented and standardized.
+We plan to use LLVM because as a backend, its used by several popular languages like Rust, Swift, C, C++, D, etc. Not just LLVM offers some optimization by default, but with LLVM, it's also possible to create new optimization passes with minimal code changes to existing code.
+Finally, LLVM IR is comparitively easy to work with and due to its popularity is well documented and standardized meaning that if we get stuck somewhere, we have the documentation to look at and resolve the issue.

 It has some disadvantages in that it is comparitively more difficulat to implement than higher level languages like C/C++ but we wanted to take on this challenging task and in the process learn more about LLVM IR implementation.
 It also supports a much smaller set of languages compared to GCC (IR) but we are not concerned with the extendibility for other languages, so we can chose to ignore it.

+## Implementation

 ### Test Programs